 Entering 2016, Jose Bautista had averaged 622 plate appearance over his previous three seasons.
 However, the two-time Hank Aaron Award-winner logged just 517 in last year's injury-plagued campaign that included two DL stints.
 The timing couldn't have been worse, as Bautista was in a contract year.
 When the three-time Silver Slugger did play, the results fell way short of what's become expected of him.
 Bautista posted his second-lowest batting average (.234) since his first full season in 2006 with Pittsburgh.
 His .818 OPS and 19.9 percent strikeout rate were his worst marks since 2009, his first year in Toronto.
 Throughout his career, Bautista's power numbers have been significantly better at home, in the hitter-friendly Rogers Centre, than on the road.
-That is an important note moving forward when considering the possibility that he'll be playing elsewhere in 2017.
-Where he lands will have a big impact on Bautista's 2017 fantasy outlook.
+This important note bodes well for the veteran now that he resigned with the Blue Jays, as he looks to be in line for a prominent role in their potent offense as long as he remains healthy.

 Bautista (back) is in the Blue Jays' Grapefruit League lineup Friday hitting second, Shi Davidi of Sportsnet reports.
 The 36-year-old recently said he wasn't concerned with the lower-back issue that forced him to miss the World Baseball Classic semifinals contest for the Dominican Republic.
 Luckily, Toronto had Thursday off, so Bautista received a welcomed rest, either way.
 After the brief break, the 2017 fantasy rebound candidate will look to get some hacks in before the season starts in about a week.